Kitware/iMSTK/Documentation/userguide/introduction.rst

 so keeping the graph small is advised.

-Once the collisions have been detected, responses can be computed using different methods (although currently SimMedTK only provides a penalty-based response) and the reaction forces applied to the right-hand side of the equations of motion for each of the degrees of freedom involved.
+Once the collisions have been detected, responses can be computed using different methods (although currently iMSTK only provides a penalty-based response) and the reaction forces applied to the right-hand side of the equations of motion for each of the degrees of freedom involved.